 - Leaning chimneys or porches

-For more information about settlement, see Foundation Settlement.
+For more information about settlement, read What is foundation settlement?

 For decades, drilled concrete piers were the go-to solution for new construction atop expansive soils (Expansive soils are those that easily absorb and release water).
 However, sometimes it’s challenging to install drilled concrete piers to the depth necessary to support a foundation properly.
 For various reasons, helical piers are a cost-effective and increasingly popular alternative for deep foundations built atop expansive soils.